JohannBlake/gae-microservices/README.md

 NOTE: If you get an error when you click on the Modules link, you probably need to add a version tag to the appengine-web.xml file.
 But even with this error, your app is still not affected.

-The CopyBuild task copies and overwrites existing files.
+The copyBuild task copies and overwrites existing files.
 It never deletes files.
-So when you place your combined appengine-web.xml and web.xml into the output folder, you don't have to worry about it being deleted each time you run CopyBuild.
+So when you place your combined appengine-web.xml and web.xml into the output folder, you don't have to worry about it being deleted each time you run copyBuild.
 The only time you need to update these files is when you add new modules or remove them.

-## <a name="the-concept"></a>Routing Requests
+## <a name="routing-requests"></a>Routing Requests

 One of our goals is also to use a consistent url that closely matches the service endpoints when the app is deployed to GAE.
 Using urls like